 To understand how a root canal near me works, you must understand the internal mechanisms of the tooth.
 The human tooth contains three primary layers — the outermost enamel, followed by the hard dentin layer, followed by the soft pulp.
 The innermost layer, the pulp chamber, contains the pulp tissues, blood vessels, nerves, and other essential components that help the tooth grow.
 However, the pulp tissues aren’t necessary because a tooth can be nourished by the surrounding tissues.

 If left untreated, the infection eventually reaches the pulp chamber, necessitating root canal therapy.
-This means root canals are almost always avoidable with regular dental cleanings and timely dental fillings.
+Root canals are almost always avoidable with regular dental cleanings and timely dental fillings.
 Once the infection reaches the pulp chamber, the dentist has no option but to remove the pulp tissues and nerves.
 If they don’t remove the infected parts of your teeth, the infection may spread to other parts of your mouth, leading to tooth loss and other complications.

 Does a root canal hurt?

 A root canal is a painless procedure performed under local anesthesia.
 The dentist will administer anesthesia around the affected tooth, so there won’t be any discomfort.
 Furthermore, if you need a root canal, there’s a strong chance that your tooth nerves are already dead, so you wouldn’t feel much pain even without anesthesia.
 You may experience mild discomfort and soreness after the root canals near me.

 What are the signs you need a root canal?

 - Chipped or cracked teeth